krakend/krakend-documentation/ai-gateway/mcp-gateway.md

 - `host`: Remote MCP server address to forward MCP messages.

 {{< note title="Supported MCP Server types" type="info" >}}
 The MCP server connected to KrakenD must be HTTP-based, like JSONRPC or SSE.
 Stdio communication is out of scope for this functionality.
-If you plan to use SSE, make sure to add also a `timeout` with a value large enough to not close the session.
+If you plan to use SSE, make sure to add also a `timeout` with a value large enough to not close the session on the `GET` method only.
 {{< /note >}}